Head Coach Richard Reichenbach

-Reichenbach enters his third season with the University of Maine for the 2012-2013 campaign.
-Reichenbach came to the Black Bears after serving as an assistant coach at Cortland where he was responsible for recruiting and organizing team travel, organizing practices and video breakdown/review.
-He is specifically assigned to work with the defense.
+Reichenbach came to the University of Maine from Cortland State where he was responsible for recruiting and organizing team travel, practices and video breakdown.
+He also worked primarily with the Cortland State defense.

 Sara Reichenbach, a native of Aylmer, Quebec, returns to the Black Bear family as an assistant coach after having spent the last three years as the assistant coach at Dartmouth college in Hanover, NH.
 During her stint at Dartmouth, Reichenbach was responsible for the forwards, planning trips and events, video breakdown for team and opponents, and assisted in recruiting efforts.
 During her two-year stint at the University of Maine from 2007 to 2009, Reichenbach was the recruiting coordinator and assisted in all coaching responsibilities, including player development and on-ice systems.